-As toddlers grow, they generally become more and more interested in the world around them, and so as Baby starts to take more and more notice of his environment, your little explorer will become less content to just sit inside and play with toys, as he begins to understand that there is a whole world out there just waiting to be discovered.
-Stepping outside and into nature is a great way to spark his curiosity and teach him about how exciting the larger world can be.
+As toddlers grow, they generally become more and more interested in the world around them, and so as Baby starts to take more and more notice of their environment, your little explorer will become less content to just sit inside and play with toys, as they begin to understand that there is a whole world out there just waiting to be discovered.
+Stepping outside and into nature is a great way to spark their curiosity and teach them about how exciting the larger world can be.

 Ideas for outdoor fun